okdistribute/dat-server/readme.md

 npm install
 ```

-Create the config
+## Create the config

-Pay attention to where downloaded dats will be stored.
-Edit the `dir` field so that it suits your setup.
+Copy the example config and change the variables to suit your setup.

 ```
 cp example.config.json config.json
 ```

+* `dir`: Where downloaded dats will be stored.
+* `title`: The visible title of the app.

-Build assets and run the app.
+## Build assets and run the app.

 ```
 npm start
 ```

 # API